-What's clear is that there is an emerging tendency to view digital fabrication [whether it is material or informational] as holding the potential for mapping out new terrains for architectural practice.
+What's clear is that there is an emerging tendency

+to view digital fabrication [whether it is material or informational] as holding the potential for mapping out new terrains for architectural practice.
 And whether that potential is found in processing information or materials, this simultaneous extension and compression of design and production has a direct and complementary relation to design as a model of knowledge.
 Digital fabrication suggests an organization of practice where knowledge production and building production are part of a continuum that unites information and matter.
 Here the model of practice posits the economy as a relational device, where economic forces become mediating agents with the capacity to inform both the producers and users of architecture.
 In this manner, economic forces, as vectors produced by overlapping cultural fields, become "an engine of experimental production" (Zaera Polo, 2002b, 114).
 The discipline of architecture moves from its old concern with autonomy (or, 'interiority') and process, to engage with force and effect (Somol, Whiting, 2002, 74).

 Communication, design and production processes begin to overlap, as simulations and prototypes generate feedback on project performance as the design process unfolds, and design documents become manufacturing protocols and promotional materials.
-New ideas about modularity use digital technologies directly or indirectly to change how materials relate to each other.
+With the emergence of digital technologies and their ability to capture and exploit feedback, classic hierarchies with their linear assembly of parts into wholes have taken second place to more refined and complex processes that depend on simultaneous, non-linear manners of creating and assembling products and services (Kieran, Timberlake, 2004).
+For example, studies of product modularity in computer production (Ulrich and Tung) have found that designing effective modular systems requires "building a complex product or process from smaller subsystems that can be designed independently, yet function as a whole" (Baldwin, 2000, 35).
+What emerges from these investigations is a notion of the relation between part and whole where "whole exists simultaneously in every one of its parts" (Pine II, 1999, x).
+The simple linear equation of a whole equaling the sum of its parts does not apply.
+This simultaneity between part and whole, analogous to the simultaneity between part and whole created by genetic material at the cellular level, allows designers to rethink the character of the relations found in buildings.
 Joints are no longer mechanical connections, but are reconceived as interfaces, designed with the production process, enabling rather than constraining production.
 Ideas about feedback and reciprocity broaden our time horizons, and notions of flexibility and sustainability combine to engage new collectivities in the design process (Kieran, Timberlake, 2004).
 Design practices become open systems where clients can engage the design process directly, and 'mass customization' becomes a type of cultural production rather than a marketing strategy.